lf-edge/ekuiper/docs/en_US/guide/streams/overview.md

 | 7   | array     | The array type, can be any simple types or array and type.                                                                |
 | 8   | struct    | The complex type.                                 |

+eKuiper allows inserting a default clause next to a type definition.
+The DEFAULT clause allows the engine to insert a default value in absence of the field.
+This check is done only if strict validation is activated.
+The DEFAULT clause supports only the following types: STRING, BOOLEAN, FLOAT and BIGINT.

 ### Stream Properties

 | Property name    | Optional | Description                                                                                                                                                                                                                                 |